-- A list of some possible scholarly activities, (Microsoft Word 37kB Oct4 05) including publications, professional service, curriculum enrichment, campus activities, community service, and consulting.
+- A list of some possible scholarly activities, (Microsoft Word PRIVATE FILE 37kB Oct4 05) including publications, professional service, curriculum enrichment, campus activities, community service, and consulting.
 (Robert Blodgett, at Austin Community College, compiled this list for the Early Career Workshop.)

 Tips from Early Career Workshop Alums

 - If you get on local committees or steering groups for, say, groundwater or wetlands or something, you'll meet the major people in the state DNR, EPA, advocacy groups, etc. This will help you learn what some of the big questions are in your area and who you talk to in order to get involved.

 - Get involved with local geologic survey/associations, etc.; attend regional meetings [to meet potential collaborators, and to find out about local research questions].

 - I found it very helpful to get to know all science faculty in the first semester.
 By doing this I found faculty members in other departments who have similar research interests....
 It helps to check out local colleges and universities to see if there is anyone [you] can hook up with to do research.

 - It is important to establish your own research niche.
 Often the one that you find yourself in after your PhD. is identified with your advisor(s).
 Think about what natural tangents you could take from that and try to put that in the context of the existing research at the place you are interviewing [or working].